-- The trading price of our common stock is subject to fluctuation and is likely to be volatile. - We may need to raise additional capital in the future, which may not be available on favorable terms or at all, and which may cause dilution to existing stockholders. - Use of a portion of our cash reserves to repurchase shares of our common stock presents potential risks and disadvantages to us and our continuing stockholders. - Our executive officers, directors and their affiliates hold a substantial percentage of our common stock. - The provisions of our charter documents might inhibit potential acquisition bids that a stockholder might believe are desirable, and the market price of our common stock could be lower as a result.
+- The trading price of our common stock is subject to fluctuation and is likely to be volatile. - We may need to raise additional capital in the future, which may not be available on favorable terms or at all, and which may cause dilution to existing stockholders. - Our executive officers, directors and their affiliates hold a substantial percentage of our common stock. - The provisions of our charter documents might inhibit potential acquisition bids that a stockholder might believe are desirable, and the market price of our common stock could be lower as a result.